Scholz, Biden want 'real steps' as doubts cast over Russia pullback | DW | 16.02.2022

 The pair said that no significant withdrawal of Russian troops from the Ukrainian border had been observed.

-Earlier, Russia's defense ministry said its forces were pulling back after exercizes near Ukraine.
+Earlier, Russia's defense ministry said its forces were pulling back after exercises near Ukraine.
 It also published video that it said showed tanks, infantry fighting vehicles and self-propelled artillery units leaving Crimea.

 Western officials have disputed Russia's claims around withdrawal, and NATO commnders are drawing up plans for new combat units that diplomats said could be deployed in Bulgaria, Romania, Hungary and Slovakia.